FalakR/stat130chat130-wiki/01-Data-Summarization.md

 The order in which you remove rows or columns with missing values to some degree determines the number of non-missing values that are "thrown away" when rows and columns are removed... so proceed intentionally and cautiously to when removing data so you don't "unnecessarily" through away data when you're removing rows and columns from a dataset.

+> The `del df['col']` expression is a somewhat unusual looking line of `python` code which is the result of the `python dict type` structure underlying `pandas DataFrame objects` as is described in the the [Dictionary](01-Data-Summarization#dictionaries) section below.

 ## Grouping and Aggregation

 > **TUT/HW Topics**